ibakshay/github-actions-ci/README.md

 <img width="1398" alt="Screen Shot 2019-08-18 at 19 40 58" src="https://user-images.githubusercontent.com/33329946/63228334-7d00e300-c1f1-11e9-9f70-db26e7c99675.png">

-All the GitHub Actions workflows are just `YAML` files and  should be always created in `.github/workflows`of the project root.
+All the GitHub Actions workflows uses a very neat `YAML` syntax and  should be always stored  in `.github/workflows`of the project root.